Code-Institute-Submissions/ValentinHacked-MS1-Project_AugResub/README.md

     - Pexels was used to get the images for each section of the website.

 2. [Adobe Color and ColorHunt:](https://color.adobe.com/create/color-wheel)(https://colorhunt.co/?source=pwa)
-     - Adobe Color and ColorHunt were used to generate the color pallete for the website.
+     - Adobe Color and ColorHunt were used to generate the color palette for the website.

 ## Testing